 - This flow shouldn’t replace the use of replenishment flows if customers know the general cycles for most of their product categories.

-- If you do have a high percentage of repeat buyers, you may want to consider only using this feature for customers that have purchased one time to nurture them for their second purchase.
+- If you have a high percentage of repeat buyers, you may want to only use this feature for customers who have purchased once to nurture them for their second purchase.

 Klaviyo’s gender prediction algorithm uses a customer’s first name along with census data to make a gender prediction of either likely male, likely female, or uncertain.

 Because predicted gender is still an approximation, make sure that, when using targeted communication, you include some information for both genders.